 5.13.2 Pre-conditions

-Bali, Indonesia is covered by terrestrial access network of Operator TerrA and satellite access network of Operator SatA, which share the core network of TerrA deployed in Jakarta with mutual agreement.
+Bali, Indonesia is covered by terrestrial access network of Operator TerrA and satellite access network of Operator SatA, which shares the core network of TerrA deployed in Jakarta with mutual agreement.
 5G communication service and positioning service have been launched all through Indonesia.

 GNSS (e.g. GPS, BeiDou) are allowed to use in Indonesia, but are independent from 5G satellite constellation.

-It is assumed that UEs served by TerrA network are capable of 5G satellite access and integrated with different types of GNSS receivers.
+It is assumed that UEs with the subscription of TerrA network are capable of 5G satellite access.
+Some of them are incapable of GNSS receivers and some are integrated with different types of GNSS receivers.

 5.13.3 Service Flows